 When a person has a child, they become a parent and the law says they have to take care of and are responsible for the child.
-The Children’s Act speaks about a parent’s ‘parental rights and responsibilities’ – parents have many rights and responsibilities but these are different for different people.
+The Children’s Act speaks about ‘parental rights and responsibilities’ – of which there are many, but these are different for various people.

-Rights & responsibilities (refers to Chapter 3 of the Children’s Act)
+Rights and responsibilities of parents (refers to Chapter 3 of the Children’s Act)

 The Act says that parent/s must:

 - Take care of their child.
 Care means thinking about the child’s daily needs such as providing a safe home, food, education and love.
 The child’s development is part of care.

 - Maintain contact with the child (keeping in touch even though maybe the parent is not living in the same home.
 It is about talking to and/or seeing the child often enough to develop a relationship).

 - Be a guardian to the child.
 Guardianship is the administrative part of taking care of a child.
 The biological parents who are married are both natural and legal guardians.
 A legal guardian is someone who is chosen to be a guardian either in a will or by a court.
 In certain circumstances, a mother can also be the guardian of her unmarried child’s children.
 For example, her child is under age or mentally or physically challenged.